Reducing Operational Friction with Data

 Nearly all professional, B2B data (and how it is exchanged, stored, and utilized) plays an elemental role in reducing friction, some examples being:

-provides information for investment and .
+Company data provides information for investment and market research.
 Without accuracy of this data, your business operates more in the dark based on outdated trends in the market.

 Customer journey data pertains to information around how the customer discovered, contacted, and integrated with your business.
-This is mostly collected internally, but can be improved through various methods discussed below and.
+This is mostly collected internally, but can be improved through various methods discussed below and in this ID series.

 Reducing Friction with Data